ros2/rviz/migration_guide.md

 - `BillboardLine: newLine()` → `finishLine()` (identical functionality, but `finishLine()` can be called exactly `n` times, where `n` is the number of lines in the billboard line, whereas `newLine()` could only be called `n-1` times)
 - `PointCloud: addPoints(...)` now takes vector iterators as arguments instead of pointer and size.
+- `CovarianceVisual`: Does not inherit from `rviz_rendering::Object` anymore and has a much restricted interface.
+Previously, this was only used by `rviz_common::properties::CovarianceProperty`.
+To streamline interfaces, handling of visuals now needs to be done in the display: Set up a slot fetching data from the covariance property handing it over to CovarianceVisual (see OdometryDisplay for an example).

 ## rviz_common